JetBrains/xodus/README.md

 [![GitHub license](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 ![Repository Size](https://reposs.herokuapp.com/?path=JetBrains/xodus)

-JetBrains Xodus is a transactional schema-less embedded database written in Java.
-It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) (an issue tracking and project management tool).
-Currently Xodus is also used in [JetBrains Hub](https://jetbrains.com/hub) (JetBrains' team tools connector) and in some internal JetBrains projects.
+JetBrains Xodus is a transactional schema-less embedded database that is written in Java.
+It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack), an issue tracking and project management tool.
+Xodus is also used in [JetBrains Hub](https://jetbrains.com/hub), the user management platform for JetBrains' team tools, and in some internal JetBrains projects.

 - Xodus is transactional and fully ACID-compliant.
 - Xodus is highly concurrent.
 Reads are completely non-blocking due to [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and true [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).
 - Xodus is schema-less and agile.
-It requires no schema migrations or refactorings.
+It does not require schema migrations or refactorings.
 - Xodus is embedded.
-It doesn’t require installation or administration.
+It does not require installation or administration.
 - Xodus is written in pure Java.
 - Xodus is free and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).